Did you know that in the animal kingdom, humans are the only ones who will purposely deprive themselves of sleep?

 What Happens During Deep Sleep?

-While all sleep phases are important for health, deep sleep is distinguished for its physical and mental benefits.
+While all sleep phases are important for health, deep sleep is distinguished by its physical and mental benefits.
 It is essential for maintaining the learning efficiency of the brain – in other words, it restores the ability of the brain to learn in an efficient way, especially in regions that undergo heavy activation during the day .
-The longer we are awake, the neuroplasticity of the brain is reduced, yet this is restored during uninterrupted deep sleep.
+The longer we are awake, the more the neuroplasticity of the brain is reduced, which is then restored during uninterrupted deep sleep.

 The brain receives a tremendous amount of information throughout the day, which strengthens the synaptic networks (awesome work, brain!), however it can only do this for so long without rest.
 During deep sleep, the brain consolidates this information and prepares the synapses for the next day .